MuSnr/alx-backend-javascript/README.md

 - [License](#license)

 ## Introduction
 This repository showcases best practices and common patterns in backend development using JavaScript.
-The goal is to create an efficient,
+The goal is to create an efficient, maintainable, and scalable backend service.
+The application includes features like user authentication, CRUD operations, and data validation, all built using modern JavaScript frameworks and libraries.

+## Features
+- User authentication and authorization
+- RESTful API with CRUD operations
+- Data validation and error handling
+- Secure communication with HTTPS and JWT
+- Database integration with MongoDB
+- Real-time communication with WebSockets
+- Comprehensive testing suite